MainulDip/iOS-study/106-Combine-API.md

 }
 ```

-### `ViewModel` Integration and code spiting:
+### `ViewModel` Integration (Combine + SwiftUI) and code splitting:
 ViewModel class conforms to `ObservableObject`, and properties are marked with `@Published` wrapper.
 VM functions will update the `@Published` properties and will be called from the View.

-A property marked with `@StateObject` will get the ViewModel instance. `.onAppear` call back will call the VM function when that view is finished rendered.
+A property marked with `@StateObject` will get the ViewModel instance (in SwiftUI View). `.onAppear` callback will call the VM function when that view is finished rendered.

-Usually subscriber will be attached inside viewModel function.
+Usually `subscriber`s will be already attached in viewModel class and will forward the data only (will not emit another publisher).

 ```swift
 struct MoviesView: View {